mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 ---

 A creature in Pathfinder has many statistics, and if you want to create your own, you can peruse the rules for [Building Creatures](https://2e.aonprd.com/Rules.aspx?ID=995).
-Let your head fill with tables upon tables with seemingly arbitrary nunbers.
+Let your head fill up with tables upon tables of seemingly arbitrary numbers.
 But is there a method to this madness?
 And how do player characters stack up to the monsters?

 In this essay, I will look at how the statistics of creatures change as they increase in level, and how